tnebooks/10th-science/content.en/docs/plant-anatomy-and-plant-physiology/_index.md

 | Vascular Tissue System | Vascular tissues - Xylem tissue - Phloem tissue | · Transport of water and minerals · Transport of food |

 ### 12.2.1 Dermal or Epidermal Tissue System
 It consists of epidermis, stomata and epidermal outgrowths.
 Epidermis is the outer most layer.
-Minute pores called stomata are present in the epidermis of leaf and
+Minute pores called stomata are present in the epidermis of leaf and stem.

 Cuticle is present on the outer wall of epidermis to check evaporation of water.
 Trichomes and root hairs are the epidermal

 #### Functions:

-i) Epidermis protects the inner tissues. ii) Stomata helps in transpiration. iii) Root hairs help in absorption of water and
+i) Epidermis protects the inner tissues.

+ii) Stomata helps in transpiration.

+iii) Root hairs help in absorption of water and minerals.

 ### 12.2.2 Ground Tissue System
 It includes all the tissues of the plant body except epidermal and vascular tissues like: